renanpdef/Pathway-Verification/README.md

 3. Select Standard VM > Directory... > add the JDK folder > Finish.
 4. Mark the JDK and click Apply > Apply and close.

-After that, you need to configure two external JARS, *protocolv3.jar* and *org.eclipse.emf.ecore-2.12.0.jar, that are in the project*.
+After that, you need to configure two external JARS, *protocolv3.jar* and *org.eclipse.emf.ecore-2.12.0.jar*, that are in the project.

 1. With the project downloaded, click right bottom in the project and select Build Path > Configute Build Path...
 2. If these JARS are in errors, remove them.
 Select the JAR and click Remove.